Qoph: Origins

-Arabic Qāf
+Arabic qāf

 The Arabic letter ق is named قاف qāf.
-It is written in several ways depending in its position in the word:
+It is written in several ways depending on its position in the word:

 Traditionally in the scripts of the Maghreb it is written with a single dot, similarly to how the letter fā ف is written in Mashreqi scripts:

 It is usually transliterated into Latin script as q, though some scholarly works use ḳ.